ShitaoTang/Information-Retrive/README.md

 ```
 python -c "import site; print(site.getsitepackages()[0])"
 ```
 You'll see a $path is printed, and put `NLPIR.user` under $path.
-You need to replace $path with the actual path printed in the terminal in the previous step.:
+You need to replace $path with the actual path printed in the terminal in the previous step.
 ```
 mv NLPIR.user $path
 ```